Girona: Plaça de la Independència

 The Independence Square monument honors the city's defenders during the sieges of 1808 and 1809.

 The Plaça de la Independència is one of the best-known and busiest squares in Girona.
 Located in the Mercadal district in the city centre, it is also known as Plaça de Sant Agustí, after the former Convent of Sant Agustí.
 Its name refers to the 1808–1814 War of Spanish Independence, part of the larger Peninsular War, against Napoleon Bonaparte.

 The interest of the square lies in its 19th-century style, despite it being surrounded by identical austere neoclassical buildings with porches dedicated to the defenders of the city of Girona during the 1808 and 1809 sieges.

 However, the symmetrical proportions of the square correspond more to contemporary interventions than its architectural past.
-The municipal architect Martí Sureda was the first to conceive an arcaded square with closed and neoclassical loops, and with some buildings having matching aesthetic proportions.
-The development of the area followed this scheme only in part.
-The construction of the first theatres in the city transgressed the concept of Martí Sureda.
-Until the 18th century, what that architect had imagined could not be completed.
-This part of the city in Noucentisme style is a romantic and timeless creation that nowadays captivates inhabitants and visitors.
-Today the area has great vitality because of the spread of cafés and restaurants, including some businesses well known for their history like the Café Royal, Cinema Albéniz and Casa Marieta.
+The municipal architect Martí Sureda i Deulovol was the first to conceive a porticoed square with closed and neoclassical loops, and with some buildings having matching aesthetic proportions.
+The development of the area followed this scheme only in part, as the construction of the first theatres in the city did not follow the original concept of Martí Sureda.
+The surrounding part of the city is primarily constructed in the Noucentisme architectural style of the early 20th century, and the area is now a lively social and commercial hub with an abundance of cafés and restaurants, including some well-known historic establishments like the Café Royal, Cinema Albéniz and Casa Marieta.